tayloraswift/swift-png/doc/3.0.0/tutorials.md

 The third argument specifies the format of the output image.
 The `.v8` argument means we are creating an 8-bit PNG with one (grayscale) color channel.

 The fourth argument is optional, and allows us to supply a chroma key for the output image.
 A PNG chroma key indicates to viewers to display all pixels that match it as transparent, though not all viewers support it.
-However, if a PNG file contains a valid chroma key, *PNG* functions like `rgba(path:of:)` will honor it.
+However, if a PNG file contains a valid chroma key, *PNG* functions like `rgba(path:of:)` will honor it, by setting the alpha component of all matching pixels to 0.
 Chroma keys are only meaningful for PNGs with a color format that lacks transparency, for example, RGB, as opposed to RGBA.

+> Note: By default, *PNG* does not use premultiplied alpha, so its chroma key substitutions are non-destructive.

 The fifth argument specifies the file path where the encoded PNG file will be written to.
 The sixth argument is optional, and allows us to specify a compression level in the range `0 ...
 9`.
 By default, its value is `9`, which is the most aggressive level of compression.
 Giving a value outside the valid range will result in a precondition failure.